archit7py/archit7py/README.md

 # 💫 About Me:
-currently working on aiml projects <br>looking to collaborate on big product base companies <br>looking for help with job in top companies <br>i am currently learning DSA and AIML<br>Ask me about AI news <br>fun fact :- I love cars and have commintent issues
+currently working on aiml projects <br>looking to collaborate on big product base companies <br>looking for help with job in top companies <br>i am currently learning DSA and AIML<br>Ask me about AI news <br>fun fact :- I love cars and cash

 ## 🌐 Socials: